qiita-spots/qiita/qiita_pet/support_files/doc/source/analyzingsamples/processingworkflowpagecommands.rst

 ===================================
 * **Commands for Deblurred or Closed-Reference Data**:
  * **Rarefy features**: Subsample frequencies from all samples without replacement so that the sum of frequencies in each sample is equal to the sampling-depth
-  *  **BIOM table** (required): the feature table containing the samples for which features should be rarefied
+  *  **BIOM table** (required): The feature table containing the samples for which features should be rarefied
-  *  **Parameter set**: the parameters at which the rarefication is run
+  *  **Parameter set**: The parameters at which the rarefication is run
-  *  **Sampling depth** (required): total frequency that each sample should be rarefied to, samples where sum of frequencies is less than sampling depth will not be included in resulting table
+  *  **Sampling depth** (required): Total frequency that each sample should be rarefied to, samples where sum of frequencies is less than sampling depth will not be included in resulting table
   *  **Citation**: *Heck, K.L., Van Belle, G., Simberloff, D. (1975).
 “Explicit Calculation of the Rarefaction Diversity Measurement and the Determination of Sufficient Sample Size”.
 Ecology.
 56(6): 1459-1461*
 * **Commands from Rarefied Data**:
  * **Filter samples by metadata**: Filters samples from an OTU table on the basis of the number of observations in that sample, or on the basis of sample metadata
-  * **BIOM table** (required): the feature table containing the samples for which features should be filtered
+  * **BIOM table** (required): The feature table containing the samples for which features should be filtered
-  * **Maximum feature frequency across samples** (optional): the maximum total frequency that a feature can have to be retained
+  * **Maximum feature frequency across samples** (optional): The maximum total frequency that a feature can have to be retained
-  * **Maximum features per sample** (optional): the maximum number of features that a sample can have to be retained
+  * **Maximum features per sample** (optional): The maximum number of features that a sample can have to be retained
-  * **Minimum feature frequency across samples** (optional): the minimum total frequency that a feature must have to be retained
+  * **Minimum feature frequency across samples** (optional): The minimum total frequency that a feature must have to be retained
-  * **Minimum features per sample** (optional): the minimum number of features that a sample can have to be retained
+  * **Minimum features per sample** (optional): The minimum number of features that a sample can have to be retained
   * **SQLite WHERE-clause** (optional): The metadata group that is being filtered out
  * **Summarize Taxa**: Creates a bar plot of the taxa within the analysis
   * *Can only be performed with closed-reference data*
-  * **BIOM table** (required): the feature table containing the samples to visualize at various taxonomic levels
+  * **BIOM table** (required): The feature table containing the samples to visualize at various taxonomic levels
  * **Calculate alpha diversity**: Measures the diversity within a sample
-  * **BIOM table** (required): the feature table containing the samples for which alpha diversity should be computed
+  * **BIOM table** (required): The feature table containing the samples for which alpha diversity should be computed
    * **Diversity metric** (required): The alpha diversity metric to be run
     * **Abundance-based Coverage Estimator (ACE) metric**: Calculates the ACE metric
      * Estimates species richness using a correction factor